 Early Intervention

-Supporting development from the start.
-Early intervention occupational therapy provides crucial support during your child's most important developmental years, setting the foundation for future success.
+Supporting communication from the start.
+Early intervention speech therapy provides crucial support during your child's most important language development years, building the foundation for lifelong communication.

-Early intervention occupational therapy supports infants and toddlers who are at risk for or showing signs of developmental delays.
-By addressing challenges early, we can help children develop the skills they need to participate fully in family life, play, and future learning.
+Early intervention speech therapy supports infants and toddlers who are at risk for or showing signs of communication delays.
+By addressing challenges early, we can help children develop the language skills they need to connect with family, express their needs, and prepare for learning.

 Research shows early intervention: